 About naan

-Naan means bread and is a flatbread very popular in Indian and other Asian cuisines, made with yogurt, and yeast and baked in a tandoor or clay oven.
+Naan means bread and is a flatbread that is very popular in Indian and other Asian cuisines.
+It is made with yogurt and yeast and baked in a tandoor or clay oven.
 But they can easily be grilled in a cast iron skillet or outdoor grill.

-There are many types and recipes for naan.
+There are many types of naan and recipes.

 Today we're focusing on this no-yeast recipe, made with yogurt and baking powder.
 It comes together in ten minutes and needs to rest for 1 hour.
 So take that extra time into account.